wafibismail/cc_homework_2/cc_bad_code.md

 ## 3.1.
-Comments Do Not Make Up for Bad Code
+Comments Do Not Make Up for Bad Code + Explaining Yourself In Code

 The code below is disorganized
 ```javascript